 • 18 years or older

-• College students majoring in clinical laboratory science, chemistry, biochemistry, biology or another chemistry-related science that are planning to pursue a career associated with clinical laboratory science/laboratory medicine.
+• Full-time undergraduate students at an accredited college, university, or community college in the United States, majoring in clinical laboratory science, chemistry, biochemistry, biology, or another chemistry-related science, who are planning to pursue a career associated with clinical laboratory science/laboratory medicine.

 How to submit